Tortola April 2009

 Behind me, Robin was tumbling in the surf, struggling with her fins.
 I gave her a hand and soon we were both standing, reeling really, on hard-packed beach, our snorkel skins covered with sand.
 The wind was blowing hard enough to threaten to snatch the gear out of our hands.
 Slowly we made our way back up the beach to our lounge chairs, where we collapsed gratefully.

-The high winds attracted two kite-boarders, whom we enjoyed watching throughout the day as they flew across the bay at 35 or more MPH, jumped the outer reef, turned flips and maneuvered skillfully around an inflatable anchored near the Cow Wreck beach bar.
+The high winds attracted two kite-boarders, whom we enjoyed watching throughout the day as they flew across the bay, jumped the outer reef, turned flips and maneuvered skillfully around an inflatable anchored near the Cow Wreck beach bar.
 I struck up a confab with Bob-the-dentist-from-Texas, who proudly watched as his wife Cathy zoomed past.
 He explained she had taken the sport up a few months earlier.
 At 49, she looked every bit the pro to me, and I was amazed someone could master a sport that appeared tough to learn.
 Seems Bob and Cathy came to Anegada for 3 months every year to play on kiteboards—what a life!
 And a very nice couple.

 The day flew by and soon it was time to head back to the ferry.
 On the way we passed a few skinny cows wandering around the dunes behind the bar.
 Cow Wreck, indeed.
 Poor things were bony, small and look half-starved.